hshadman/hshadman/README.md

-# 👋 Hello, I'm Hossain Shadman.
+# Hello, I'm Hossain Shadman.

+I’m a computational researcher with experience in **biochemistry**, **biophysics**, **bioinformatics**, and **machine learning**.

+My current research interests focuse on understanding the sequence–structure–function relationships of **intrinsically disordered proteins (IDPs)**.

-I’m a computational researcher with experience in biophysics, bioinformatics and machine learning.
-My publications are provided below.
-I'm looking to continue working in these fields and expanding my expertise.
-In particular, i'm interested in the sequence-structure-function relationships of intrinsically disordered proteins (IDPs) and regions (IDRs).
+My publications are listed below.
+I’m eager to continue working in these areas and further expand my expertise.

 ---